-- They will know God individually

-- Their sins will be forgiven

-- Individuals will be responsible for their own sins

-- Jeremiah encouraged them to build horses/plant gardens so as to prosper

-- They were encouraged to seek peace with their captors.

-- Jeremiah's purchase of land spelt out hope for the future.

-- 4

 - He was arrested

 - He scroll was burnt by king Jehoiakim

 - He was thrown into cistern/well

 - He had difficulties in convincing the people that his message was true from Yahweh/faced opposition

 - He was beaten

 - He was insulted/referred /to as a traitor/mocked/ridiculed

 - He was barred from going to the temple

 - He was put in prison/dungeon/detained

-- 5.

 - They lacked adequate food/famine

 - Adapting to a new environment

 - Following/keeping the Babylonian officials

 - They lost their identity/discriminated

 - They were turned into refugees in Egypt, Moab, Edom, Ammon etc

 - They were not united

 - Their religious loyalty to god was undermined

 - They lacked places for worship/religious festivals

 - They were influenced into idolatry

 - There were false prophets

-- 6.

 - He condemned prostitution

 - He condemned tribalism

 - Corruption and bribery

 - Robbery and murder

 - Exploitation of the poor

 - Injustice denied to the poor

 - Selling of goods unfit for human consumption to the poor

 - Selling into slavery those who could not pay their debts

 - The oppression of the poor and the weak

 - Taking of bribes mostly in courts

 - Cheating in business by use of false scale.

-- 7

-- The law will be written in people's hearts and not on stone tablet

-- The new covenant will be between an individual and God/personal salvation/relationship

-- There will be individual responsibility/punishment for those who sin

-- The new covenant will be everlasting

-- The new covenant will be universal

-- There will be forgiveness of sins/they will not be remembered

-- There will be no mediators between God and individual

-- The new covenant will be fulfilled in the coming Jesus Christ.

-- 8.
+- The law will be written in people's hearts and not on stone tablet - The new covenant will be between an individual and God/personal salvation/relationship - There will be individual responsibility/punishment for those who sin - The new covenant will be everlasting - The new covenant will be universal - There will be forgiveness of sins/they will not be remembered - There will be no mediators between God and individual - The new covenant will be fulfilled in the coming Jesus Christ.